 This ICRC 60 page provides notice to applicants and transparency to the public.
 In the alphabetical tables below, you will find each applicant's assigned random drawing number, name, assigned tracking number, and status.
 You will also find links to each applicant's application form, related correspondence, and the City Auditor’s review form.
 There are also links below to maps and demographic information about the pool of 60 applicants.

-Each member of the Austin City Council may remove, in writing, 1 applicant from the pool of 60 applicants selected by the Panel.
-This applicant "strike," if exercised, must by done by Tuesday, May 21.
+Each member of the Austin City Council could have removed, in writing, 1 applicant from the pool of 60 applicants selected by the Panel.
+None of the applicants included in the pool were removed by the Council Member strike process.
+Click to see the official notice that no strikes were exercised.

-After receiving the remaining pool of Commission applicants, the City Auditor will hold a public meeting and randomly draw 8 names from that pool of applicants to serve on the Commission.
-The public drawing will be on Wednesday, May 22 at 12:30 p.m. in the City Hall Boards and Commissions Room (301 West Second Street).
-Click to view the press release.
+After receiving the remaining pool of Commission applicants, the City Auditor held a public meeting and randomly drew 8 names from that pool of applicants to serve on the Commission.
+The public drawing was held on Wednesday, May 22 at 12:30 p.m. in the City Hall Boards and Commissions Room (301 West Second Street).
+Click to view the drawing.

 The 8 selected Commissioners will appoint 6 additional Commissioners from the pool of remaining applicants to ensure that the Commission reflects the diversity of the City of Austin.
 At least 1 of the Commissioners shall be a student that is duly enrolled in a community college or university in Austin.
 These 14 Commissioners will constitute Austin’s first Independent Citizens Redistricting Commission empowered to establish the boundaries of the 10 new geographic council districts for the City of Austin.